|

 Description: |

 Obinutuzumab is a monoclonal antibody which targets the CD20 antigen expressed on the surface of B-lymphocytes, both pre-B-lymphocytes and mature B-lymphocytes.
 When obinutuzumab binds with the CD20 antigen it causes B-cell lysis and cell death likely through three ways.
-First, it causes engagement of immune effector cells; second, it directly activates intracellular death signaling pathways; third, activation of the complement cascade.
+First, it causes engagement of immune effector cells; second, it directly activates intracellular death signaling pathways; third, it causes an activation of the complement cascade.
 Once engaged, the immune effector cells mechanisms of cell death include antibody-dependent cellular cytotoxicity and antibody-dependent cellular phagocytosis.

 Obinutuzumab has a black box warning concerning Hepatitis B virus reactivation and Progressive Multifocal Leukoencephalopathy.
 Hepatitis B virus, (HBV) reactivation can in some cases result in fulminant hepatitis, hepatic failure and death.
-The development of Progressive Multifocal Leukoencephalopathy could result in death .
+The development of Progressive Multifocal Leukoencephalopathy could result in death.

-Regulatory
+Regulatory Status

 Coding